javisantana/javisantana.com/_fastdata/fair-usage-based-billing.md

 Hope it helps if you are implemented usage based billing.
 BTW, we use our own product to implement usage based billing.

+(*) And no, I'm not going to try to sell anything here, I'm not even linking to it, I'm tired of people trying to sell me things.